 How Morgan Stanley, UBS, Wells Fargo, etc. take advantage of average everyday clients and employees to feed the bottom line…

-So now let’s start with how these companies incept younger or first-time professionals to the industry.
-I’ll use the fictitious Fargo Stanley as a proxy for a typical bulge bracket bank.
-Most, if not all, take hiring younger Financial Advisors as buying lottery tickets.
-The requirements are a college degree from almost any college, ability to prove you can have a conversation in the interview, and lastly mention something about having rich friends or family members so the interviewer believes that your network includes $$$$$$$.
-What about managing investments or knowledge of financial markets?
+The big banks, Financial Advisors they employ, and their clients are the players in the numbers game we’re about to describe.
+We’ll use the fictitious Fargo Stanley as a proxy for a typical bank’s retail investment management division.
+Fargo Stanley (FS) starts the game by hiring young or first-time finance professionals with little to no financial experience.
+Hiring younger Financial Advisors for FS is similar to buying lottery tickets.
+The requirements are a college degree, proving you can have a conversation in the interview, and lastly mentioning something about having rich friends or family members so the interviewer believes that your network includes $$$$$$.
+How about one’s ability to manage investments or knowledge of financial markets?
 Doesn’t matter.
-In fact, the interviewer will let the candidate know that 95% of this role is sales, not investment management.
-From the moment one is interviewed, acquiring assets is the only thing that matters.
-Let me share some specific numbers to describe these lottery tickets.
+In fact, the interviewer lets the candidate know that 95% of this role is sales, not investment management.
+Instead of investment management, from the moment a Financial Advisor is interviewed, asset acquisition is the focus.

-After 3 years, Fargo Stanley’s winning golden goose lottery ticket has hit at (the very) least $150k in annual revenue, and FS is not responsible for any salary going forward.
+Anyone who makes it through the 3rd year of Fargo Stanley’s training program must generate $150k in annual revenue.
+Additionally, since this is more than the declining salary, FS is not responsible for salary going forward (because they pay you from your own revenue after the first 3 years).
+The Financial Advisor is entitled to 40% of the total revenue collected from clients, while FS takes the rest.
 Figure 3 shows a sensitivity analysis of a range of annual revenue streams using different discount rates over a 20-year span.
-For those unfamiliar with discounting cash flows, we are computing the current or “present value” of 20 years of revenues.
-Normally FA’s strive to grow revenue and reach $1mm in gross annual revenue before even higher goals.
+For those unfamiliar with discounting cash flows, we are computing the “present value,” of 20 years of revenues.
+Normally FA’s strive to grow revenue and reach $1mm in gross annual revenue.
 So, $400k average revenue for this golden goose over a 20 year span would err on the side of extreme caution and conservativism.
-Still, the value of that to Fargo Stanley…is over $2.5 million!
+It’s clear to see the value in the $270k of lottery tickets.

-Hold on, the incentive to hire unqualified candidates and play the lottery is just the start of the industry’s problems.
-As mentioned, a new hire’s requirements to avoid getting laid off are so tough that 90% of new hires fail.
-The new hires need to bring in money and revenue so quickly that raising assets is not just the #1 concern over the first few years, it is the ONLY concern.
-Junior FA’s are so concerned with revenue – encouraged to get as many clients as possible – that they have no time to manage investments and are forced to put their clients in a pre-determined “non-discretionary” platform where Fargo Stanley chooses all of the investments.
+Churning through underqualified employees as a lottery ticket is just the start of the industry’s problem with retail investment managers.
+As mentioned, a new hire’s requirements to avoid getting laid off are so tough that 90% fail.
+New hires need to bring in money and revenue so quickly that raising assets is not just the #1 concern over the first few years, it is the only concern.
+Junior FA’s are so concerned with revenue – increasing the number of clients – that they have no time to manage investments and are forced to put their clients in a pre-determined “non-discretionary” platform where Fargo Stanley chooses all of the investments.
 In every office-wide meeting I sat through as a Financial Advisor, management’s only objective was to convince Advisors how to meet potential clients and get their money into Fargo Stanley.
 When junior FA’s voiced concerns over actual investing, the managers in charge of the meeting would encourage them to allocate client portfolios to Fargo Stanley’s “non-discretionary” platform while charging the highest annual fee possible.
-To add to it, Fargo Stanley is in bed with the asset managers whose funds on this platform!
+Fargo Stanley has intelligent people deciding how the non-discretionary platform is allocated, so this doesn’t seem like it’s that bad at first glance.
+Except once you find out that FS is in bed with the asset managers whose funds on this platform.
 There is a flow of money between FS and asset managers as both entities are benefitting from the relationship; this is called “revenue sharing.”
-The only losing party is the client in this case.
+Fargo Stanley gets kickbacks as they allocate more funds to managers in revenue sharing agreements.
+Of course, the client is paying these fees as part of a funds “expense ratio,” in addition to the management fees or commissions going to FS.
 After the layers of fees, subpar performance is almost guaranteed in these non-discretionary investing platforms.
 I have not seen a single one which has not trailed its benchmark.
-For more on revenue sharing, here is an excerpt taken from Morgan Stanley’s disclosure document (https://www.morganstanley.com/wealth/disclosures/pdfs/revenue_sharing.pdf):
+For more on revenue sharing, here is an excerpt taken from Morgan Stanley’s disclosure document:

 Morgan Stanley charges each fund family we offer a mutual fund support fee, also called revenue sharing, up to a maximum per fund family of 0.16% per year ($16 per $10,000 of assets) on the mutual fund holdings of our brokerage account clients.
 The minimum annual fee is $250,000 per fund family but may be reduced in certain circumstances.
 Revenue sharing payments are in addition to the sales charges, annual distribution and service fees (referred to as “12b-1 fees”), applicable redemption fees and deferred sales charges, and other fees and expenses disclosed in the fund’s prospectus fee table.

-In addition, Fargo Stanley (back to our hypothetical bulge bracket banks) has other departments Investment Banking, Research – which have relationships with 100s of publicly traded companies.
+In addition, Fargo Stanley (back to the hypothetical bulge bracket bank) has other departments – Investment Banking, Research – which have relationships with hundreds of publicly traded companies.
 As you guessed, FS’s research on these companies has a huge positive bias.
 The “information” which your FA uses to make “informed” investment decisions is just as biased as the “non-discretionary” platform’s investment recommendations.
-To avoid this obvious conflict of interest, you could find a Registered Investment Advisor which is categorized as a “Fiduciary.”
+(Quick tangent coming up…) To avoid this obvious conflict of interest, you could find a Registered Investment Advisor which is categorized as a “Fiduciary.”
 These businesses are less likely to have such obvious conflicts of interest.
-I believe more money will flow into RIA’s as people are becoming more aware of incessant fees and subpar service from bigger firms.
+My personal belief is that more money will flow into RIA’s as people are becoming weary of incessant fees and subpar performance from large firms.

 Avoiding a complete tangent, let’s go back to Fargo Stanley’s non-discretionary platform.
-FS’s Financial Advisor is going to speak highly of their non-discretionary platform because this is where they have been trained.
-Instead of teaching its Financial Advisors how to invest on their own, FS only trains on how to convince clients that fees and underperforming investments are not reasons to take your money elsewhere.
-In other words, training concentrates on attracting clients to below average portfolio returns, and keeping clients there once they ever discover the problem.
+FS’s Financial Advisor is going to speak highly of their non-discretionary platform because this is how they have been trained.
+Instead of teaching its Financial Advisors how to invest on their own, FS only trains employees how to convince clients that fees and underperforming investments are not reasons to take your money elsewhere.
+In other words, training concentrates on attracting clients to below average portfolio returns, and keeping clients there if they ever discover the truth.
 Every retail investment shop convinces its employees that their investing platform is the best, when in fact they are all equally mediocre.
 See Figure 4 below for evidence of how selecting winning funds is a waste of time.
 Out of all the actively managed funds, only about 25-30% will outperform their benchmark over 3 years.
-After that it gets really ugly– out of these 25-30% of outperformers, only 5% will outperform their benchmark over the subsequent 3 years!
+After that it gets really ugly– one fifth of the remaining – only 5-6% will outperform their benchmark over the subsequent 3 years!
 This tells you one thing, if the benchmark wins 95% of the time, then you should just invest in the benchmark.
-More on this when we cover why passive investing is better than active investing for any retail client.
+More on this when we cover why passive investing is better than active investing for retail clients.

-For the few of you who believe that your Financial Advisor provides a great service even though his/her company is evil, now I have to burst your bubble.
-First thing’s first – we already discussed the fact that retail investment managers knowingly hire people who have no little to no relevant investing background.
-Then we highlighted how their training has absolutely nothing to do with investing, instead it concentrates on convincing you that you should invest and stay with them even if your returns suck.
-The best FA’s have actually trained you to ignore investment performance and your 1-2% management fee.
+For those of you who believe your Financial Advisor provides a great service even though his/her company is evil, we have to burst your bubble.
+We already discussed the fact that retail investment managers knowingly hire people who have no little to no relevant investing background.
+Then we highlighted how their training has nothing to do with investing, instead it concentrates on sales skills that you would find in a used car lot.
+The best FA’s have trained you to ignore investment performance and your 1-2% management fee.
 They send you fancy birthday cards, Christmas cards, and butter you up so you feel bad about leaving them.
-In fact, if you get cards and gifts in the mail, I guarantee you are paying too much to your Advisor.
-Most likely you have below average returns (and don’t listen to any risk-adjusted BS – that is what money managers say after they realize they did not beat their benchmark).
+In fact, if you get cards and gifts in the mail, I guarantee your Financial Advisor is overpaid.
+You probably have below average returns which have been covered in salesmanship.
 Unfortunately, for most of you in this case, you will probably not leave your FA because you want to avoid the difficult conversation.
-As a final takeaway in Figure 5 below, look at the effect of your FA’s annual fees on your long-term returns.
-The effects of compounding are so real that 2% in annual fees will cut cumulative 6% returns over 30 years in HALF.
-Even 0.5% adds up to a lot over the years, but let’s keep in mind that most people need a Financial Advisor and they must be paid something.
+In case numbers talk, see Figure 5 below.
+Here you can see the effect of your FA’s annual fees on your long-term returns.
+The table directly below shows how 2% in management fees can cut 30 year returns in half!
+Further below, we’ve included a calculator where you can see the effects for yourself.

 Takeaway: Retail investment management shops, active investing, and birthday cards from Financial Advisors are sucking the profits out of your investments.
 The industry is designed to capitalize from deterioration of clients’ investment returns.